widgetti/solara/solara/website/pages/docs/content/20-understanding/40-routing.md

 ## Automatic routing

-Setting up routing can be repetative, and thefore Solara comes also with a more opinionated method for setting up routing automatically.
+Setting up routing can be repetitive, and therefore Solara comes also with a more opinionated method for setting up routing automatically.

 ### Based on a directory